 I list a set of “rules,” or unspoken beliefs, that I realized I had been living by that made me vulnerable to a predator.
 These rules were the lies I’d been listening to since the age of three, when the first abuser left his mark on me.
 I couldn’t believe I was still buying into that crap, but I realized I had never challenged the voice either.
 Not successfully, anyway.

 Since I knew previous abusers had skewed my lens, I needed an accurate source.
 I needed the truth, and I knew only the Author and Creator of my existence could provide it.
-I poured over scripture and read messages from the One who knows me inside and out, the One who knows the number of hairs on my head.
+I pored over scripture and read messages from the One who knows me inside and out, the One who knows the number of hairs on my head.
 Only He gets to say who I am.
 Everything else must step aside.

 At first, I struggled.
 I could see the words on the page and they sounded nice, but they weren’t penetrating my carefully constructed walls.
 I had to dig deeper.

 I began writing love letters to myself from God.
 I told Him I was unsure His professions of love applied to someone like me, someone who was marred, tainted.
 I allowed Him to respond, and His counter-arguments and professions of love seemed to pour out of me as if I was watching the pen glide across the paper.
-To read some of these poems or “love letters,” as I call them, click here: https://amynordhues.com/healing/healing-through-poetry-conversations-with-the-father/

-I wrote, and I wrote, and I wrote.
+I wrote and I wrote, and I wrote.
 And slowly I could see changes, first in me and then in my marriage and family.
 I noticed an inner peace.
 As a result, my household became a calmer, happier place to be.
 I was accepting my identity in Christ.
 The old tapes were still there, vying for my attention, but they got less and less of it.

 I started focusing on the other side of that coin, and with that came freedom and the chance for a new life, directed by the One who loves me and wants the very best for me.
-In time, my old life, the one based on lies, fell away like a snake molting his skin.
+In time, my old life, the one based on lies, fell away like a snake molting its skin.
 I had new skin and a new outlook on life.

 It enthralled me to see God at work.
 He changed me and those around me and opened up doors I never thought were possible—like writing a memoir, like starting a blog, like standing up to a sexual predator.

 So back to my earlier comment.
 Was my conscience telling on me, letting me know I had work to do?
 Had I backslid in my healing?
 No, I had not, but it was a healthy reminder.
-We need to be careful of the words we use, especially ones that relate to our identity.
+We need to be careful of the words we use, especially ones that relate to our identities.
 Words carry power.
-We know that because many of us have had our lives controlled by our abusers’ words and actions, so we want to catch those messages and redirect them before they can take root.
+We know that because many of us have had our lives controlled by our abusers’ words and actions, so we want to catch those messages and redirect them before they can take hold.

 And as for those lies I’d carried around for decades.
 The ones our abusers instilled in us.
 The ones that labeled us as damaged goods.
 The ones that made us susceptible to abuse.
 We must recognize them, challenge them with God’s truth, and then give them back to their rightful owners.
 The shame was never ours.
 It has always belonged to the abuser.